ufs-community/land-DA_workflow/docs/source/BackgroundInfo/Introduction.rst

 The Noah-MP LSM has evolved through community efforts to pursue and refine a modern-era LSM suitable for use in the National Centers for Environmental Prediction (NCEP) operational weather and climate prediction models.
 This collaborative effort continues with participation from entities such as NCAR, NCEP, NASA, and university groups.

 Noah-MP has been implemented in the UFS via the :term:`CCPP` physics package and is currently being tested for operational use in GFSv17 and RRFS v2.
+Additionally, the UFS Weather Model now contains a Noah-MP land component.
 Noah-MP has also been used operationally in the NOAA National Water Model (NWM) since 2016.
 Details about the model's physical parameterizations can be found in :cite:t:`NiuEtAl2011` (2011).

 Disclaimer